Chronic Headache Syndrome?

-How about comparing the effectiveness chiropractic adjustments to pain medications?
+How about comparing the effectiveness of chiropractic adjustments to pain medications?

 They found Amitriptyline slightly more effective in reducing the pain, but was also associated with adverse side- effects at the end of the treatment, which lasted for a six-week period.

-Some common side-effects can range from: dizziness; drowsiness, dryness of mouth, headache, and increased appetite (may include craving for sweets), nausea, tiredness or weakness, unpleasant taste, and weight gain.
+Some common side-effects can range from: dizziness; drowsiness, dryness of mouth, headache, and increased appetite (may include craving for sweets), nausea, tiredness or weakness, unpleasant taste in your mouth, and weight gain.
 YIKES!

-[Notice that a “headache” is part of the side-effects!
+[Notice that a “headache” is part of the side-effects to get rid of the headache!
 This is not an uncommon side-effect of most “pain” medications!]

 Those who received the spinal manipulative therapy experienced sustained therapeutic benefit without the negative side effects - especially, no side-effect of headache!
-Thank goodness since headaches are what you want to get rid of and avoid!
+Thank goodness since headaches are what you want to get rid of and avoid right?!

 So just how many visits to the chiropractor does it take for headaches to go away?